 How to become an EITI implementing country

-When the country has completed the sign‑up steps and wishes to be recognised as an EITI implementing country, the government should submit an EITI Application, endorsed by the multi‑stakeholder group.
+When the country has completed the sign‑up steps and wishes to be recognised as an EITI implementing country, the government should submit an EITI application1, endorsed by the EITI multi‑stakeholder group.
 The application should describe the activities undertaken to date and provide evidence demonstrating that each of the sign‑up steps have been completed.
 The application should include contact details for government, civil society and private sector stakeholders involved in the EITI.

 Once submitted, the application will be made publicly available on the EITI website.
 The EITI Board will review the application and assess whether the sign‑up steps have been completed.
-The International Secretariat will work closely with the senior individual appointed by the government to lead on EITI implementation in order to clarify any outstanding issues.
+The EITI International Secretariat will work closely with the senior individual appointed by the government to lead on EITI implementation in order to clarify any outstanding issues.
 Based on this and any other available information, the EITI Board’s Outreach and Candidature Committee will make a recommendation, within a reasonable time period, to the EITI Board on whether a country’s application should be accepted.
 The EITI Board will make the final decision.

 When the EITI Board admits an EITI implementing country, it will also establish deadlines for publishing the first EITI Report and undertaking Validation.
 An implementing country’s first EITI disclosures must be made available within 18 months from the date that the country was admitted.
 Validation will commence within two and a half years of becoming an EITI implementing country.
-Further information on reporting and Validation deadlines – and the scope for extensions of these deadlines – is outlined in section 4 on EITI Board oversight of EITI implementation.
+Further information on reporting and Validation deadlines (including the scope for extensions of these deadlines) is outlined in “EITI Board oversight” in Part 2 of the EITI Standard.

 Contact us